sensoranalytics/java-tzwhere/README.md

 # java-tzwhere
-A better Java library for determining Olson TZ Database time zones from latitude, longitude and local time
+A better Java library for determining Olson TZ Database time zones from latitude and longitude.